Fighters & Mines

 🛡 Black Sun Squadron — 5,000 fighters (offensive)instead of generic labels

-Tip: Fleet names are permanent once deployed — choose wisely.
-They appear to all players who encounter your fighters.
-Vulgar or hateful names may be removed by the admin without refund.
+Tip: Fleet names appear to all players who encounter your fighters.
+Vulgar or hateful names may be removed by the admin.

 Fighter Combat